ligurio/swebok-v3/0_introduction.md

-The editorial team also wishes to thank the following people who contributed to the project in various ways: Pieter Botman, Evan Butterfield, Carine Chauny, Pierce Gibbs, Diane Girard, John Keppler, Dorian McClenahan, Kenza Meridji, Sam- uel Redwine, Annette Reilly, and Pam Thompson.
-Finally, there are surely other people who have contributed to this Guide , either directly or indirectly, whose names we have inadvertently omit- ted.
+The editorial team also wishes to thank the following people who contributed to the project in various ways: Pieter Botman, Evan Butterfield, Carine Chauny, Pierce Gibbs, Diane Girard, John Keppler, Dorian McClenahan, Kenza Meridji, Samuel Redwine, Annette Reilly, and Pam Thompson.
+Finally, there are surely other people who have contributed to this Guide , either directly or indirectly, whose names we have inadvertently omitted.
 To those people, we offer our tacit appreciation and apologize for having omitted explicit recognition.